-EDUC3480 Language Arts, Reading, and Social Studies Methods 3 s.h.
+EDUC3481 Language Arts, Reading, and Writing 3 s.h.

-Curriculum and strategies for instructing language arts, reading, and the social sciences in the elementary school.
-Use knowledge and assessment of reading- writing-speaking connections, listening and viewing, the writing process, the stages of spelling development, writing genres and the connections between oral and written language development to effectively teach writing as communication and integrating within the areas of history, geography, and economics.
-Technology and classroom management as it applies to social science and literacy methods is included.
-Prerequisite: Admittance into Teacher Education, unless part of an approved Liberal Studies Program.
-Co-requisite: EDUC3540.
+Curriculum and strategies for instructing language arts, reading, and writing in the elementary school.
+Use knowledge and assessment of reading-writing-speaking connections, listening and viewing, the writing process, the stages of spelling development, writing genres and the connections between oral and written language development to effectively teach writing as communication and integrating within the content areas.
+Technology and classroom management as it applies to literacy methods is included.
+Prerequisite: Admittance into Teacher Education, unless part of an approved Interdisciplinary Studies Program.
+Corequisite: EDUC3540.

-EDUC3511 Methods of Teaching Elementary Science 3 s.h.
+EDUC3511 Science Methods for Elementary Educators 3 s.h.

-An introduction to best-practice, research-based methods of inquiry based teaching and learning of science.
+An introduction to best-practice, research-based methods of inquiry-based teaching and learning of science.
 Curriculum and strategies introduced for instructing in the areas of physical, earth/space, and life science.
-Integration of technology and classroom management as it applies to science methods included.
-Prerequisite: EDUC1400.
+Integration of content literacy, technology and classroom management as it applies to science methods included.
+Prerequisite: EDUC1400, admittance into Teacher Education, unless part of an approved Interdisciplinary Studies Program.